mstksg/inCode/copy/entries/io-purity.md

 graph) of instructions for someone to follow.
 For the case of `IO Int`, you can see it as, internally, some kind of tree/nested instruction set for someone to follow in order to produce an `Int`.
 In the case of `IO`, for GHC, the "someone" is a computer.
 Or more specifically, a processor.
+GHC directly translates any standalone IO object into assembly code (or even a less optimal C code).

+Technically, you *could* think of every IO objects as an encapsulate little packet of assembly or C code that you can compose and nest and merge, etc. with others, without worrying about the lower level code itself.
+This would admittedly be a slightly restrained way of thinking about things, because internally, the data structure is just an abstract data structure, and not concrete C code.
+But at any time, you can "compile"/make concrete an IO object into C code.

-But really, there are many ways to "translate" this data structure into instructions for anyone to follow.
+Really, though, there are many ways to "translate" this data structure into instructions for anyone to follow.
 [Haste][], for example, takes `IO` data structure and turns it into something that can be run in a Javascript interpreter.
 That is, it takes something like `printFibN n`, takes the